Tobacco Free Policy

-Effective August 3, 2009, Augusta Health and all property owned or leased by the hospital will become tobacco-free.
+Effective August 3, 2009, Augusta Health and all property owned or leased by the hospital is tobacco-free.
 As a healthcare provider, Augusta Health is committed to providing a safe and healthy environment for its employees, patients, residents, volunteers, staff and contract staff, vendors, contractors, students, and visitors.

 Augusta Health's purpose for this policy is to provide a healthier environment for everyone who visits the campus.
 We believe this collective effort will: